cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 Leader and Attester collude, it is possible for the Leader to obtain an arbitrary number of valid Helper tokens to mount such an attack.

-There are two mitigations to prevent the Leader from identifying upload reports from a specific client:

-- Clients communicate with the Leader in a privacy-preserving fashion, e.g. via Oblivious HTTP {{!OHTTP}}, so the Leader cannot identify the origin of a report itself
+To prevent the Leader from targeting individual Clients it is therefore required that Clients communicate with the Leader in a privacy-preserving fashion, e.g. via Oblivious HTTP {{!OHTTP}}, so the Leader cannot identify the origin of a report itself.
-- Tokens issued by the Issuer to a specific client are encrypted in the TokenResponse (see {{!DAP, Section 6}}) so that the Attester and a colluding Leader cannot correlate client identities with tokens.

 ### Collusion between Issuer and Helper